NeutrinosPlatform/platformDocumentation/5.0.0/Components/Directives/Excel Sheet.md

 * The inputs from the directive if valid will be used to convert the excel data which could either be an absolute file path or a file buffer into HTML ready to be inserted directly into any component on any page.

 ### How to use
 1. For the directive to work you must first have your Excel Viewer Bmodeler Node setup.
 In your app folder find \flows\user-data\package.json and add the following dependecy `"node-red-exceltohtml" : "2.0.4"` then npm install within this folder and you are good to go.
-You might also have to setup your npm registry appropriately, plesae contact support to get help with this.
+You might also have to setup your npm registry appropriately, please contact support to get help with this.
 2. Drag and drop any component and then add the following key-value pairs using the "New property : Attribute" section of the HTML page.
 Note :- If the value field is missing then leave it empty.
 If an input needs to be added to the value field, click the slide-toggle button; this makes the value field editable.
     1. Next add the directive as an attribute.
         - key : n-sheet